TorchRik/matrix_for_uni/README.md

-# Realisation of Matrix and Polynomial for solving linear algebra problems
+# Matrix and polynomial implementation to solve linear algebra problems